 2. Appoint a Registered Agent

-An LLC must designate a registered agent authorized to accept service of process (essential government documents and legal notices) on behalf of its business in the state.
+A Wyoming LLCs must designate a registered agent who is authorized to accept service of process (essential government documents and legal notices) on behalf of its business in the state.
 Having a registered agent is legally required for LLCs.
 LLCs that have operations in multiple states must designate a registered agent in each of those states.
 Fortunately, CorpNet is authorized to provide our registered agent services in all 50 states, so we make things easy for business owners who want to grow and expand their companies.

 3. File Articles of Organization